stephenasuncionDEV/gencomp/README.md

 > SAY GOODBYE TO HUGE NESTED COMPONENTS!

-GenComp generates new component from selected code.
+GenComp is a vscode extension that generates new component from selected code.
 Furthermore, it extracts the selected code and copies its imports and create a new react component from it.

 ## Install